DhruvinShiroya/GroceryNearMe/README.md

 provide address to the store <br/>
 Create product under different stores <br/>

---first user will have to create a company
+--first user will have to create a company <br/>
--- store has address to add address for the store before you add the store to it -- then user will have create a store under it
+-- store has address to add address for the store before you add the store to it<br/>
+-- then user will have create a store under Company so select company from the list<br/>
--- and after that user can add product and select which store is it from
+-- and after that user can add product and select which store is it from<br/>

 github repo - https://github.com/DhruvinShiroya/GroceryNearMe.git <br/>